Researching Medical Marijuana May Soon Get Easier

 Sisley recently completed a clinical trial, under FDA guidance, testing smoked marijuana as a treatment for post-traumatic stress disorder in military veterans.

-She says she was disappointed by the cannabis she had to use for the study which came form the Mississippi facility.
-She described it as "generic batches of moldy, green powder full of stems, sticks and leaves" – far below the quality of what most people are obtaining from dispensaries.
+She says she was disappointed by the cannabis she had to use for the study, which came from the Mississippi facility.
+She described it as "generic batches of moldy, green powder full of stems, sticks and leaves" — far below the quality of what most people are obtaining from dispensaries.

 The results aren't published yet, but Sisley says they are "exactly what you would predict given the poor quality of the cannabis" supplied for the study.